 Without extracting all the meaning from this story a few observations are instructive:

 - The minas, through the whole story, always belong to the nobleman.
 He loaned them to the servants, looking for a return on his investment.
 The servants managed the minas but never owned them.

 - Jesus represents himself as the nobleman in this story.
 He places us as the servants.
 We have been entrusted with ‘minas’, representing assets, value, opportunities and our natural talents.
-We are expected to produce a good return as any financial manager is for his investment clients.
+He expected the servants to produce a good return as any financial manager would for his investment clients.

 Ultimately we do not own anything

-We go through life thinking that our natural talents and opportunities are really ours.
-But in reality they are not ours.
-They have been loaned to us.
-Jesus shrewdly uses this story to remind us that we do not own our lives, health, opportunities and even our future.
+We go through life thinking that our natural talents and opportunities are ours, but in reality, they are not ours, they have been loaned to us.
+Jesus shrewdly uses this story to remind us that we do not own our lives, health, opportunities, and even our future.
 We have to admit that this is true because we cannot retain them.
-Eventually we have to give them all up.
+Eventually, we have to give them all up.
 Jesus reminds us that these have been loaned to us temporarily.

 Finally, as any good investor, Jesus explains that those who have produced a return on their investment will have it all returned to them with opportunities for further investment.
 His Kingdom will give them more than they could have imagined.

-We generally do not associate Jesus with shrewd financial thinking, as we do with his Jewish brethren.
-But he kept a single-minded attention on investing.
-He invites us to co-invest in his investment, which cannot be lost, stolen or destroyed.
-It is just that, as other Jewish financial visionaries, he saw further than we are able to.
-He looked as far as the establishing of His Kingdom.
-In that sense he showed himself to not be a herd investor (looking to others to see what to invest in), but a shrewd contrarian investor who saw attainable value that others could not see.
+We generally do not associate Jesus with shrewd financial thinking, as we do with his Jewish brethren, but he kept single-minded attention on investing.
+He invites us to co-invest in his investment, which cannot be lost, stolen, or destroyed.
+It is just that, like other Jewish financial visionaries, he saw further than we can.
+He looked as far as the establishment of His Kingdom.
+In that sense, he showed himself to not be a herd investor (looking to others to see what to invest in), but a shrewd contrarian investor who saw attainable value that others could not see.